hfkang/ece353notes/Lecture 27.md

 3. On a page fault:
     1. if R == 1, Time of last use  = current virtual time.
     2. If R == 0 && age = (current virt time - time of last use) > T, *evict*
-    3. If R == 0 && age <= T, record the page with greatest age.
+    3. If R == 0 && age <= T, keep going.
-    4. If entire table scanned, *evict oldest page*.
+    4. If entire table scanned and we still haven't found a page old enough, *evict oldest page*.